XXXMrG/rust-snippet/README.md

 # rust-snippet
 ---
-some rust code to learn this language.
+some code to learn rust language.

 from ["the book"](https://doc.rust-lang.org/book/)